Data on regulatory authority functions, activity and decisions made when regulating Early Childhood Education and Care and Child Care in Tasmania.

 The Regulatory Authority monitor which NQS standards have the highest number of Exceeding ratings on both an annual and quarterly basis.
 The table below provides the total for the previous financial year alongside quarterly data to enable comparison.

-Standards most frequently rated Exceeding Quarter ending 30 June 2025 Last financial year
+Standards most frequently rated Exceeding Financial year ending 2025

 Was this page useful?